Serranus Clinton Hastings: Accused of Native American genocide

-Faigman had a series of interactions with descendants of the Yuki and other Indians who had resided in the Eden and Round Valleys in 1859 that he described collectively as “restorative justice.”
-In July 2020 the members of the Legacy Review Committee issued a report in which they accepted, as did Faigman, the verdict Lindsay rendered regarding Hastings, and lauded the “restorative justice” actions Faigman had initiated.
+Faigman had a series of interactions with descendants of the Yuki and other Indians who had resided in the Eden and Round Valleys in 1859 that he described collectively as "restorative justice."
+In July 2020 the members of the Legacy Review Committee issued a report in which they accepted, as did Faigman, the verdict Lindsay rendered regarding Hastings, and lauded the "restorative justice" actions Faigman had initiated.
 However, with one dissenter, the members of the committee recommended that the name of UC Hastings College of the Law not be changed.

-Fifteen months later, on October 27, 2021 The New York Times published a story that featured a photograph of Faigman and reported that he had “led a campaign to keep the school’s name.”
-At Faigman’s instigation, the members of the Hastings Board of Directors held a “special meeting” six days after the article was published, during which they reversed their earlier decision and passed a motion that accused Serranus Hastings of promoting and funding “genocide against members of the Yuki Tribe and other Native Californians,” and directed Faigman “to work with the California Legislature, the Governor’s Office, and other offices to enact legislation changing the name of the school.”
+Fifteen months later, on October 27, 2021 The New York Times published a story that featured a photograph of Faigman and reported that he had "led a campaign to keep the school's name."
+At Faigman’s instigation, the members of the Hastings Board of Directors held a "special meeting" six days after the article was published, during which they reversed their earlier decision and passed a motion that accused Serranus Hastings of promoting and funding "genocide against members of the Yuki Tribe and other Native Californians," and directed Faigman "to work with the California Legislature, the Governor's Office, and other offices to enact legislation changing the name of the school."
 The board has since appointed a committee to advise the members of the board whether they should reconsider their passage of that motion.

 In February 2022 in the California Legislature, Assembly Member James Ramos introduced Assembly Bill 1936 and Senator Tom Umberg introduced Senate Bill 1288, bills whose enactment will direct that Hastings College of the Law be renamed.
-The bills differ in that SB 1288 renames the school College of the Law, while AB 1936 directs that a new name be “determined by the Board of Directors of the college, the Round Valley Tribal Council, and Yuki Indian Committee.”
+The bills differ in that SB 1288 renames the school College of the Law, while AB 1936 directs that a new name be "determined by the Board of Directors of the college, the Round Valley Tribal Council, and Yuki Indian Committee."
 The Council and the Committee expressed a desire for the school to be given a Yuki name; however, Faigman pressed for the school to be renamed "UC San Francisco School of Law."
 As a consequence, at his urging, and over the protestation of the Round Valley Tribal Council and the Yuki Indian Committee, on April 6, 2022, the members of the Senate Education Committee favorably reported SB 1288.
 Faigman released a statement on the name change on May 25, saying that consultation with the Council and Committee would take place in June.
 On November 2, 2021, the Board of Directors for the University of California, Hastings College of the Law, voted unanimously to remove Serranus Clinton Hastings from the name of the college.
-On July 27, 2022, the Board of Directors voted unanimously to rename the college the University of California College of the Law, San Francisco (UC Law SF).
+On July 27, 2022, the board of directors voted unanimously to rename the college the University of California College of the Law, San Francisco (UC Law SF).
 The name change bill was signed into law by Governor Newsom on September 23, 2022.
-The rename is set to take effect starting in 2023.
+The transition to the new name of the college took place in 2023.